-Article | Last updated: 19/03/2020 | Ministry of Petroleum and Energy
+Article | Last updated: 13/10/2021 | Ministry of Petroleum and Energy

 Why Carbon Capture and Storage (CCS)?

-CO₂ is a natural component in natural gas and can be separated from the rest of the gas as part of the gas treatment process needed in order to achieve necessary quality of the natural gas.
+CO₂ can be captured from flue gases, from power plants and industrial processes.
+CO₂ is a natural component in natural gas.
+CO₂ can be separated from the rest of the natural gas as part of the gas treatment process needed in order to achieve the necessary quality before the gas is shipped to customers by pipeline or ship.
 Capturing CO₂ from low pressure flue gases from power plants or industrial processes is more difficult and energy intensive than capturing CO₂ from high pressure natural gas.

 There are several different technologies available for capturing CO₂ from flue gases and several of these are currently being tested at the Technology Centre Mongstad (TCM).
 More information about different capture technologies can be found at the Gassnova webpages.

 CO₂ can be transported in pipelines or in tanks on ships, trains and trucks.
 The best alternative generally depends on the amount of CO₂ to be transported and the distance between capture site and storage facility.
 Transport by ship is typically favourable for smaller amounts of CO₂ and fairly long distances and provides great flexibility.
 Pipeline transport is normally more suitable for larger amounts of CO₂ and shorter distances.